tkareine/MiniFuture/README.md

 let result = loadURL(wikipediaURL)
   /* Future composition (chaining): when this Future completes successfully,
    * pass its result to a function that does more work, returning another
    * Future.
-If this Future completes with a failure, the chain short-circuits
+If this Future completes with failure, the chain short-circuits
    * and further flatMap methods are not called.
 Calls to flatMap are always
    * executed in a queue worker thread.
    */